lnxchk/OhaiRous/README.md

 ```

 You can take it all the way down to the bottom leaves in the json, like `rous.packages.redhat-logos.version` for example.

+## Future work

+Look out for some companion knife plugin :D